 When an application is made, after it is received by the Court, it must be served on to the ‘respondent’ (other parent) party.
 This allows the other parent to provide their response to the application and give reasons for why their child should or should not be allowed to travel overseas.

 You should seek legal advice before deciding what to do and we at TBA Law can help you with questions about court forms and the court process, as well as give you legal advice.
-For further queries contact us on 1300 043 103 to make an appointment in in any one of our offices located in Melbourne, Nagambie, Wallan and now in Seymour.
+For further queries contact us on 1300 043 103 to make an appointment in in any one of our offices located in Melbourne, Nagambie, Romsey, Seymour and Wallan.